Dave Chappelle: 2005–2015: Infrequent comedy appearances

-Chappelle said that he felt some of his sketches were "socially irresponsible."
-He singled out the "pixie sketch" in which pixies appear to people and encourage them to reinforce stereotypes of their races.
-In the sketch, Chappelle is wearing blackface and is dressed as a character in a minstrel show.
-According to Chappelle, a white crew member laughed during its filming in a way that made him uncomfortable, saying "It was the first time I felt that someone was not laughing with me but laughing at me."

-During this time, Chappelle did not rule out returning to Chappelle's Show to "finish what we started," but promised that he would not return without changes to the production, such as a better working environment.
-He wanted to donate half of the DVD sales to charity.
-Chappelle expressed disdain at the possibility of his material from the unfinished third season being aired, saying that to do so would be "a bully move," and that he would not return to the show if Comedy Central were to air the unfinished material.
-On July 9, 2006, Comedy Central aired the first episode of Chappelle's Show: The Lost Episodes.
-After the DVD release, Chappelle was interviewed by Anderson Cooper on CNN and reiterated he would not return to Chappelle's Show.
-An uncensored DVD release of the episodes was made available on July 25.

-Chappelle has been known to make impromptu and unannounced appearances at comedy venues, and continues to do so following his post–Chappelle's Show return to stand-up comedy.

 In April 2007, Chappelle set a stand-up endurance record at the Laugh Factory Sunset Strip comedy club, beating comedian Dane Cook's record of three hours and 50 minutes.
 In December of the same year, Chappelle broke his own record with a time of six hours and 12 minutes.
 Cook reclaimed the record in January 2008, with a time of seven hours.
 On November 19, 2009, Chappelle performed at the Laugh Factory again, where it was speculated that he would attempt to take back the record.
 However, according to the club owner, he was disqualified after he left the stage five hours into his routine.
 Chappelle again appeared on Inside the Actors Studio and, in celebration of the show's 200th episode, he interviewed the show's usual host, James Lipton.
 The episode aired on November 11, 2008.
 He appeared again on Inside the Actors Studio in 2013, for its 250th episode.
 In February 2009, Chappelle did a four-hour set at Comic Strip Live in New York.
 In August 2011, Chappelle appeared at Comedy Jam in San Francisco.